2023 SIU Edwardsville Cougars men's soccer team: Regular season

-Post season
+Postseason

 SIUE hosted the inaugural Ohio Valley Men's Soccer Tournament at Ralph Korte Stadium October 5–11, 2023.
 The top six finishers in the regular season qualified for the tournament.

 At a banquet held the night before the OVC Championship semifinals were held, the Ohio Valley Conference announced the inaugural OVC men's soccer award winners and All-Conference teams.
 The Cougars' head coach Cale Wassermann was named OVC Coach of the Year, and three of his players were presented individual awards.
 Stephan Moreira was named the OVC Forward of the Year, Sam Gomez was tabbed the OVC Goalkeeper of the Year, and Will Harris was designated the OVC Defender of the Year, and the three were all named to the All-OVC First Team.
 Additionally, defender Wes Gibson, midfielders Sam Layton and Alsadiq Hasan, and forward Pavel Dashin made the All-OVC Second Team, with Moreira and Dashin also placed on the OVC All-Newcomer Team.